questions & answers

 The city is confident it will be able to achieve it's goals for this network.
-Those goals are outlined by the Mayor on the front page of this website and include the following -

 - Lowering the cost of internet access for residents and businesses

 - Significantly increasing the speed and reliability of internet access

 - Creating real competition between service providers to give residents multiple options in selecting a provider - on demand and in real time

 - Build a state-of-the-art network to stimulate economic development, foster innovation and increase property values

 - Improving services provided to the city by way of public safety, transportation, healthcare, education, emergency communications, and new services that will become available by leveraging this advanced network.

 Will I be forced to participate in the network?

 No, property owners who choose not to participate can easily opt-out of the network.

-What happens when the fiber optic infrastructure is paid off?
+What happens when the fiber optic connection fee is paid off?

 What is the breakdown of the total monthly cost?

 The total monthly cost is separated into three main categories and two payments:

 What happens if I move?

 The cost of the infrastructure stays with the home.
 If you move, the remaining infrastructure fees will be settled during closing.